coconich/todo_finder/README.md

 <img width="890" height="899" alt="image" src="https://github.com/user-attachments/assets/3ca9c214-68a2-4a44-8214-4ec147275427" />

 # usage
-I leave comments all over my codebases like these
+I like to leave comments all over my codebases like these
 ```c
 // @todo:: fix this bug
 // @cleanup